Fitness Challenges for the DIY Nation

 Do you know how to play tennis?
 What about soccer?
 What about something a little more aggressive, like rugby?
 Any of these activities can be played recreationally, so you don’t need to be a pro.
 Give it a try, have some fun, and increase your fitness.

-Let’s follow-up from the Relaxation section.
+Let’s follow up on the Relaxation section.
 Nature is a proven stress reducer — so why don’t we go outside more often?
 We work inside, we travel in cars, and we come home to … yep, stay inside.

 Change your routine!
 Challenge yourself to get outside at least twice a week.
 Take the family on a hike on the weekend.
 Find a new park you’ve never been to and explore it.
 Choose to walk or cycle to work once a week.